mirzasjarief/Analysis-of-Early-Indications-of-Diabetes-Based-on-Genetic-Factors-and-Lifestyle/README.md

 -  Exercise: Whether the patient exercises regularly or not.
 -  Diagnosis: Whether the patient is positive for diabetes or not.

-## Python libraries and their respective functionalities and methodologies
+## Python Libraries and Their Respective Functionalities and Methodologies

 1. pandas

 Functionality: Data manipulation and analysis.
 Methods:
 Reading/writing data (e.g., pd.read_csv, pd.to_csv).